 Power electronic converters impact all aspects of power systems – generation (renewable), transmission, distribution and end use.
 Power electronics is the key technology that enables reliable and secure integration of very large-scale renewable resources to the grid, new architectures including micro-grids, distributed grid control, and the rapid shift to electric transportation.
 This talk will highlight power electronics and controls in advanced PV inverters, wind energy systems, solid-state transformers and EV infrastructure.
 Key concepts that explain how the advanced functionalities are realized will be described.
 Recent advances in high voltage power electronics with wide bandgap devices, new topologies, and emerging trends and research challenges will be presented.

+The seminars are scheduled for 1:30 pm on the dates listed above.
 The speakers are renowned scholars or industry experts in power and energy systems.
 We believe they will bring novel insights and fruitful discussions to Stanford.
 This seminar is offered as a 1 unit seminar course, CEE 272T/EE292T.
 Interested students can take this seminar course for credit by completing a project based on the topics presented in this course.

 Ram Rajagopal, Associate Professor, Civil & Environmental Engineering, and Electrical Engineering

 Sila Kiliccote, Managing Director of Grid Innovations, Bits & Watts

 Yuting Ji, Postdoctoral Scholar, Civil and Environmental Engineering